thoratou/sbs-sphinx-doc/tutorial/develop-libraries.rst

 Use your new static library
 ---------------------------

-To use the previous library, we need to create an executable component :
+To use the previous library, you need to create an executable component :

 .. code-block:: console